"A journey is like marriage. The certain way to be wrong is to think you control it." -- John Steinbeck

 We were so tired by the time we got into our room, that all we wanted to do was sleep.
 I spent just a few minutes entering the WIFI ID and password for the pocket WIFI device that we had rented from Japan Wireless into our phones and laptop, then went to bed.
 Ritsuko was already asleep.

 I woke up at about 1AM, and couldn't go back to sleep.
 I quietly turned on the laptop, so that I could check email, and have a look at what was going on in the world.
 The home page resolved to Google Japan, and I saw that the earthquake that had been reported on the news in the train was in Kumamoto, and it was a big one.
+The event would come to be known as the 2016 Kumamoto earthquakes.
 People were dead, injured, and missing.
 Massive amounts of property damage had been reported, aftershocks were frequent, and all train service into and out of Kumamoto was suspended.
 The train that we had planned to take that morning goes through Kumamoto, so obviously, we needed to formulate a new plan.

 View of Sakurajima from our room on the 14th floor of Hotel Solaria Nishitetsu in Kagoshima.